sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 ## Understanding Java vulnerabilities

 In this chapter, we investigate the threat landscape of Java applications because of its popularity: 3 billion devices run Java globally [according to Oracle](https://www.oracle.com/java/).
 Also, Java is often considered to be a more mature language: Java handles memory management and garbage collection itself, unlike C that requires developers to handle these tasks manually.
-However, the added abstraction layers make Java code slower than native C code.
-This is why some Java components are built upon native code for optimization purposes.
+However, the added abstraction layers might make Java code slower than native C code; this is why some Java components are built upon native code for optimization purposes.

-> For example, the Java Virtual Machine, the sandbox that enables Java programs to execute platform-independently, is itself written in C.
+> The Java Virtual Machine, the sandbox that enables Java programs to execute platform-independently, is itself written in C.

 In order to understand the threat landscape for Java applications, we must analyze what kind of security vulnerabilities have been discovered in them over the years.
 There exist online repositories that consolidate such vulnerability information.
 The [NIST National Vulnerability Database](https://www.cvedetails.com/) is one such example.